PanosEconomou/notes/Projects/CFT/Free_Fields.md

  If the Lagrangian is invariant under that transformation and $\phi$ is a field.

-This is the central piece of information that we use to calculate Noether currents and so on!
+by This is the central piece of information that we use to calculate Noether currents and so on!
 We will be using it constantly in the coming sections.

 With all the definitions out of the way, we are now ready to talk about free field theories.